The 40-Year-Old Virgin-2005

 Forget the convoluted plot entirely and sit back and enjoy the spectacle.

-Ed Harris and Mary Elizabeth Mastrantonio portray Bud and Dr. Lindsey Brigman formerly married petroleum engineers who still have some issues to work out.
 When an American submarine sinks in the Caribbean, a US search and recovery team works with an oil platform crew, racing against Soviet vessels to recover the boat.

-The story is overly complicated and riddled with stereotypical plot points.
-As the team becomes submersed in their submarine they experience the standard trouble- a hurricane, a rogue team leader, a flooded rig, and freezing temperatures.
+As the team becomes submerged in their submarine, they encounter the usual troubles: a hurricane, a rogue team leader, a flooded rig, and freezing temperatures.

-Harris and Mastrantonio have pretty good chemistry here but we never fully grasp their marital problems or why there is a distance between them.
-Thrown together on this mission they predictably face peril and come close to losing each other.
+Harris and Mastrantonio have pretty good chemistry here, but we never fully grasp their marital problems or why there is a distance between them.
+Thrown together on this mission, they predictably face peril and come close to losing each other.

-But, man are the visuals amazing.
-When the team drops at the alien city in the deepest trenches of the ocean floor the beautiful underwater camera shots take center stage.
-The technical consistencies are simply breathtaking and become the focal point of the film.
+But, man, the visuals are amazing.
+When the team drops at the alien city in the deepest trenches of the ocean floor, the beautiful underwater camera shots take center stage.

 Perhaps the dated Cold War plotline and the traditional romance have not served the film well in the long run.